mbojan/netseg/README.md

 Qualitatively speaking it compares the proportion of same-group neighbors to the proportion of that group in the network as a whole.
-It is a number between 0 and 1.
+It is a number between -1 and 1.
 Value of 0 means these proportions are equal.
 Value of 1 means that all ties outgoing from a particular group are sent to the members of the same group.
+Value of -1 is the opposite – all ties are sent to members of other group(s).

 ## References